 The Protection/Status Register-1 contains protection bits that can be set to protect either a portion or the entire memory array from being Programmed/Erased or set the device to either Software Write Protection (WP-E=0) or Hardware Write Protection (WP-E=1).
-Once the BP[3:0], TB, WP-E bits are set correctly, SRP1 and SRP0 should also be set to "1"s as well to allow SR1-L bit being set to "1" to permanently lock the protection settings in the Status Register-1 (SR1).
-Similar to the OTP-L setting procedure above, in order to set SR1-L lock bit, the device must enter the "OTP Access Mode" (OTP-E=1) first, and SR1-L bit should be set to "1" prior to the "Program Execute" command(Page address is "don't care").
+Once the BP[3:0], TB, WP-E bits are set correctly, SRP1 and SRP0 should also be set to "1" sa swell to allow SR1-L bit being set to "1" to permanently lock the protection settings in the Status Register-1 (SR1).
+Similar to the OTP-L setting procedure above, in order to set SR1-L lock bit, the device must enter the "OTP Access Mode" (OTP-E=1) first, and SR1-L bit should be set to "1" prior to the "Program Execute" command without any Page Address.
 Once SR1-L is set to "1" (BUSY=0), the user can set OTP-E to "0" to return to the main memory array operation.